Mike Wray

-U-value tells us how well a material keeps heat in or out of a wall, roof, window and floor.
+U-value tells us how well the different types of insulation material keep heat in or out of a wall, roof, window, and floor.
 The lower the U-value, the better the insulation and the less energy is needed to keep a building warm in winter or cool in summer, which is essential for meeting UK Building Regulations and reducing energy consumption.

 Understanding how to calculate U-values and striving for low values in building design can ensure long-term comfort, sustainability, and financial savings.